 “You’ll shoot your eye out, kid!”
 All nine-year-old Ralphie wants is an official Red Ryder BB gun—and the only things standing in his way are a pink bunny suit, a leg lamp and a tongue sticking to a flagpole.
 Humorist Jean Shepherd’s short stories are the basis of this sassy sentimental brew.
 And who knew that duck was actually Chinese turkey?
 Rated PG.

 That small-hearted villain from Mt.
 Crumpit goes down to Whoville for some seasonal spoiling—only to discover that Christmas cheer can never be stolen.
 Spooky thespian Boris Karloff is the inspired narrator for this delightful TV special, a faithful rendition of the rhyming classic that will have everyone singing “Da hoo doray.”
+This fan-favorite family Christmas movie is not to be missed.
 Not rated.

 Ever since she was a girl, Elsa (Idina Menzel), princess of Arendelle, has had literally chilling powers.
 With a wave of her hand she can cover everything around her in ice and snow.
 However, when her frosty abilities nearly kill her sister, Anna (Kristen Bell), Elsa is confined to a room in her castle, not to emerge until she comes of age for her queenly coronation.
 On that day, unsurprisingly, things go very awry, and the two sisters—with help from a friendly snowman who dreams of spring—must work together to save the kingdom from eternal winter.
 Plasticine CG animation brings the icy world to life in this Walt Disney musical production, which sparked a nationwide frenzy to scoop up any and all themed merchandise.
 The almost instantaneous popularity speaks to the film’s success with the peanut gallery—not to mention countless parents who admittedly sang along to Menzel’s showstopping, self-actualizing ballad “Let It Go” more than a few times.
 Rated PG.

 Is that bearded fella really Santa Claus?
-Macy’s hires gentle Kris Kringle to be its department store St. Nick, but his stellar commitment to the job (as well as insistence on being the genuine article) has all the kids in awe and sets off a media firestorm that ends up in a court of law.
-It's a classic that continues to appeal to kids generation after generation.
+Macy’s hires gentle Kris Kringle to be its department store St. Nick, but his stellar commitment to the job (as well as insistence on being the genuine article) has all the kids in awe.
+Unfortunately for Kris, many considered his wonderful behavior and magical affect quite unusual—so unusual that he actually ends up at Bellevue!
+Will he be freed and his reputation redeemed?
+You’ll just have to watch to find out.
 Rated G.

 This charming Vincente Minnelli musical features the director’s future wife Judy Garland as the restless daughter of a Missouri family during the 1904 World’s Fair.
 Not festive enough?
 Wait for the dramatic yuletide climax—along with the knockout debut of the holiday perennial “Have Yourself a Merry Little Christmas.”
 Not rated.